若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

 - 1 chicken egg yolk + 1 tbsp milk, beaten and sift

-1. Prepare the salted egg yolks first.
+Prepare the salted egg yolks.
 Crack the eggs and remove the yolks.
-(Read here on WendyInkk's blog on cleaning the eggs) Soak the yolks in canola or vegetable oil for about 15-20 mins, to remove the fishy smell.
+(Read here on WendyInkk's blog on how to clean the eggs) Soak the yolks in rice bran or other mild flavored cooking oil for about 15-20 mins, to remove the fishy smell.

 You might want to use a pair of plastic gloves to do this, as the paste can get very sticky on your hands as you roll them.
 (I am using 80g lotus paste + yolk filling for 125g mold)

-- I always choose HK lotus paste for that "traditional" old school taste.
+I always choose Hong Kong lotus paste for that "traditional" old school taste.
 It is darker in color and taste compared to white lotus paste.

 You will need about 3-4 days for the mooncake crust to 回油, ie to soften, before eating.